 Momentum has been growing around the idea of making social protection more shock responsive and more closely linked to humanitarian response efforts.
 Doing so involves considering what the right balance is for humanitarian and development action in different places.

-In Ethiopia, a comparison of Productive Safety Net Program (PSNP) and non-PSNP households following a drought shows that PSNP households do better in both in terms of absorbing the initial impact of the shock on their food security and in terms of recovery to pre-drought food security status (2 years vs. 4 years).
-Households with more than one hectare of land fare even better.
-Non-PSNP households with less than one hectare of land were the most vulnerable to the initial impact of drought and had the slowest recovery.
+A growing body of research shows the importance of safety nets in reducing household vulnerability.
+This is especially true when combining cash transfers with support to strengthen other resilience capacities, such as access to financial services and resilient livelihood pathways.
+When Productive Safety Net Program (PSNP) and non-PSNP households in Ethiopia following a drought were compared, results showed PSNP households did better in absorbing the initial impact of the shock on their food security.
+PSNP households also did better in recovery to pre-drought food security status.
+Households with more than one hectare of land fared even better.
+Non-PSNP households with less than one hectare of land struggled.
+They were the most vulnerable to the initial impact of drought.
+They also had the slowest recovery.